Volkswagen and BASF present “Science Award Electrochemistry” to Dr. Jennifer Rupp from the Massachusetts Institute of Technology (MIT)

 Dr. Stafford Wheeler Sheehan is founder and CEO of Catalytic Innovations in Adamsville, Rhode Island.
 With Catalytic Innovations he is developing a high-pressure reactor design for the selective synthesis of ethanol from carbon dioxide reduction and water oxidation.
 Further, his company sells specialized catalyst and anticorrosion materials and services to electroplating, refining, and waste management companies.
 The special prize for applied research is worth €40,000.

-“BASF’s goal is to create chemistry for a sustainable future.
-And we all know that the battery is at the heart of electro-mobility.
-There is huge potential for systematic technological progress in this field, but there are scientific challenges we have to overcome,” said Dr. Martin Brudermüller, Vice Chairman of the Board of Executive Directors and Chief Technology Officer at BASF in his laudation.
-“The science of electrochemistry is a key research field for sustainable future mobility.
-Therefore, we need top-notch R&D around the globe performed by excellent researchers who inspire each other and lead their scientific communities to constantly develop new and better solutions.”
+“BASF creates chemistry for a sustainable future.
+We all know that batteries are at the core of electromobility and there is great potential for specific technological progress in this area.
+Yet, there are scientific hurdles we must first overcome,” said Dr. Martin Brudermüller, Vice Chairman of the Board of Executive Directors and Chief Technology Officer at BASF, in his laudation.
+“Electrochemistry is a key technology for sustainable future mobility.
+That is why we need first-class research around the globe conducted by excellent scientists who inspire each other to continuously develop new and better solutions.”

-The international “Science Award Electrochemistry” supports excellent scientific and engineering achievements and strives to provide fresh impetus to the development of high-efficiency energy storage devices.
-The science award has been held every year since 2012 and is targeted at scientists working in academic research all over the world.
-Total prize money is €100,000. www.science-award.com
+The BASF and Volkswagen international “Science Award Electrochemistry” supports excellent scientific and engineering achievements and strives to provide fresh impetus to the development of high-efficiency energy storage devices.
+The award has been presented every year since 2012 and is targeted at scientists working in academic research all over the world.
+Total prize money is €100,000. www.science-award.com.

 Volkswagen Group Research is responsible for studying the feasibility of this matter and not its use as standard equipment.
 The use in vehicle production is not currently planned at this time.